October 1, 2024 | Natalie Webber

 They also state that if your equipment is damaged during the flight or by staff, the airport is responsible for providing a temporary alternative while yours is repaired or replaced.
 It’s important to note that the alternative they provide does not have to be on a like-for-like basis, so you may receive an entirely different alternative to your wheelchair.

-We stock a number of electric wheelchairs that are ideal for travel, including scooters that are lightweight, foldable, or dismantlable.
+We stock a number of electric wheelchairs that are ideal for flights and airlinetravel, including those that are lightweight, foldable and/or dismantlable.

 2. E-Goes Joyrider Folding Powerchair